recursecenter/blaggregator/docs/development.md

       ```sql
       CREATE DATABASE blaggregator_dev;
       ```

        The semicolon is critical.
 IMPORTANT: when you are creating your admin account on the db, *don't* use the same email address as your Recurse Center account or you won't be able to create a user account for yourself.
 Do username+root@example.com or something.

+    - Create the user for Django to use.
+As the `postgres` user, you can run the following:

+     ```shell
+     createuser --interactive --pwprompt
+     ```

+      Set username and password to `sasha`.
+Let the new user create and delete databases.

 - Alternatively, you could use Sqlite instead of Postgres to get off the blocks, quickly.
 Change the value of `'ENGINE'` in the